Red Tornado: Blackest Night and Brightest Day

 After the miniseries, Red Tornado is again destroyed in a battle with Black Lantern versions of deceased JLA members Vibe and Steel.
 When Blackest Night ends, the JLA reorganizes.
 Former Titan Cyborg is among the new members of the League, setting out to rebuild Red Tornado and claiming to be able to make him indestructible.
 With his new body under construction, Red Tornado's severed (but sentient) head is left behind by Cyborg when the team leaves the Watchtower to face down a group of villains on Blackhawk Island.
 Despite his body being unfinished, Red Tornado rescues Green Arrow from Doctor Impossible.

 Cyborg takes a leave of absence from the JLA to finish John's new body.
 With the repairs completed (thanks to self-replicating nanites), he invites Kathy to S.T.A.R.
 Labs to rejoin her husband.
 Red Tornado attacks Cyborg, begging his friend to kill him before he hurts someone.
 Unknown to Cyborg or Red Tornado, his insanity is the result of Alan Scott's Starheart power which can give metahumans magical or elemental abilities.
 Cyborg frees Red Tornado with his matrix.
 Red Tornado accompanies the JLA in a mission to Hell, where he helps Superman defeat Minos.

 The New 52

 In 2011, DC rebooted its continuity as part of The New 52.
 During the battle between the Justice League and Atlantis, T.O.
 Morrow says that his weather machine can take control of the weather from the invading Atlanteans, but Silas Stone rejects the idea because the technology is from another dimension (Earth-Two) and unstable.
 Morrow later says, "But the Tornado could ...".
 An unfinished Red Tornado is seen in the Red Room while Cyborg is being rebuilt after Grid takes his robotic parts.
 Red Tornado faces the Metal Men.

-DC Rebirth

-In DC Rebirth, Red Tornado returned to the main continuity in the 2017 event Dark Nights: Metal being held captive by the Blackhawks.
+In DC Rebirth, Red Tornado returned to the main continuity in the 2017 event Dark Nights: Metal.

-In Dark Nights: Death Metal, Red Tornado is killed by Robin King before Batman resurrects him with a Black Lantern ring.
+In the Earth 2 series, Lois Lane dies in Darkseid's Apokolipsis invasion of Metropolis.
+When her father, Sam, and Bob Crane bring Red Tornado back online, they install Lois' memories in it, reviving her as Red Tornado.